SkyAudit/blog/content/statement/State of the Crypto Market Development Updates.md

 What is happening now is:

-- The largest generation of users is buying/selling 15 or 60 coins in their portfolio.
+- The latest generation of users is buying/selling 15 or 60 coins in their portfolio.
 Someone who owns 60 coins does not have 60 wallets installed on their computer.
-Even the altcoin investment fund people are having trouble having 15 wallets installed to an offline computer and figuring out how to do offline transaction signing for them.
+Even the altcoin investment fund people are having trouble keeping 15 wallets installed to an offline computer and figuring out how to do offline transaction signing for them.
 - They do not even have wallets installed for ANY of the coins.
 Meaning all of the coins are just sitting on exchanges waiting to be looted